Food safety

 Additionally, storage in a refrigerator must also be considered.
 With a multi-level refrigerator with adjustable shelves, ready-to-eat foods such as cooked meats must be placed at the topmost portion as these will no longer be processed.
 Raw products such as raw meat, poultry, and fish are placed at the lowest shelves because they require the most processing.

 Foods such as meat have commonly associated pathogens such as Salmonella for poultry and Trichinella spiralis for pork.
 In addition to these known pathogens, food can easily get bacterial contamination as a result of poor food safety.
-Different internal safe temperatures are established by the concerned regulatory authority specific for targeting these pathogens.
+Different internal safe temperatures are established by the concerned regulatory authority specifically for targeting these pathogens.
 Cooking food thoroughly can help bring out the best flavors of the food while maintaining food safety.

 In case your food business offers rare-cooked foods such as veal and beef, even stricter food handling practices must be applied.
 In addition, a consumer advisory must always be present to inform consumers of the risks of eating undercooked foods.